-- Help inform PlaNYC, the City's sustainability plan - Track changes in air quality over time - Estimate exposures for health research - Inform the public about local topics, such as recent air quality improvements, car-free zones, changes in the sources of air pollution, unique air quality studies conducted in New York City, efforts to reduce health impacts and differences in air quality and related health impacts across NYC neighborhoods.
+- Help inform PlaNYC, the City's sustainability plan - Track changes in air quality over time - Estimate exposures for health research - Inform the public about local topics, such as recent air quality improvements, car-free zones, changes in the sources of air pollution, unique air quality studies conducted in New York City, efforts to reduce health impacts, public health benefits of public transit and differences in air quality and related health impacts across NYC neighborhoods.
 NYCCAS also developed a tool (ZAPPA) that can help people understand how policy changes can change local emissions.